HoffsMH/timecat/taskell.md

 - filtering out all links to show notes
 - filtering to only get links
 - filtering to only get one line files
+- cap can match patterns and certain patterns can change the resulting filename

 ## Doing